sduff/sduff.github.io/_docs/splunk.md

 # Splunk

 I've been using Splunk for almost 10 years.
-I first introduced to Splunk as a Security tool while I was at a major Australian bank.
+I first introduced to Splunk as a Security tool while I was working at a major Australian bank.
 So impressed with the product, I joined the company, and have been a Professional Services consultant with them ever since.

 ## What the Splunk?